EChDatAnyl/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Pablo Picasso
 - [ ] Marcel Duchamp

-#### Which singer has a singature song asking "What's Love Got To Do With It?"
+#### Which singer has a signature song asking "What's Love Got To Do With It?"

 - [ ] Aretha Franklin
 - [ ] Gwen Stefani